IBM/aspera-cli/README.erb.md

 * @ruby: execute ruby code
 * @csvt: decode a titled CSV value
 * @lines: split a string in multiple lines and return an array
+* @list: split a string in multiple items taking first character as separator and return an array
 * @incps: include values of presets specified by key include_presets in hash

 To display the result of an extended value, use the `config echo` command.